Skip to content

 OPEN_COWORK_CLOUD_COOKIE_SECURE Defaults to true; local HTTP compose references set it to false.

-OPEN_COWORK_CLOUD_PUBLIC_URL Public base URL used for OIDC callback redirect URIs behind proxies or ingress.
+OPEN_COWORK_CLOUD_PUBLIC_URL Canonical public origin used for OIDC callback redirects and workflow webhook URLs behind proxies or ingress.
 Must be set to the canonical https:// origin for any HTTPS-fronted deployment so HSTS is emitted (see Cloud advanced / tuning).

 OPEN_COWORK_CLOUD_PUBLIC_BRANDING_JSON JSON object matching cloud.publicBranding; Helm renders this from cloud.branding.